Parks & Recreation

 Huber Heights YMCA

 The Huber Heights YMCA (Y) serves as the Parks and Recreation Department for the City.
 The Y also handles all park shelter reservations.
-For more information about the HHYMCA visit the YMCA of Greater Dayton website or call 937-236-9622.
+For more information about the Y at The Heights visit the YMCA of Greater Dayton website or call 937-236-9622.

 - Belle Plain Park